Free Case Review

 For most cases, a settlement is reached outside of a courtroom by the victim, their legal representation (if they choose to have any), the insurer and their legal representation.
 A settlement usually involves a negotiation concerning damages to be paid, followed by a written agreement that no further action will be taken by either side, rather the matter will be resolved by payment for the damages.

 If you hire a personal injury lawyer, they can help you navigate the negotiation and settlement process for your injury claim.
-Even if you choose not to hire us, our attorneys at the Scranton Law Firm can provide you with free legal advice if you are thinking about filing a lawsuit.
+Even if you choose not to hire us, our lawyers at the Scranton Law Firm can provide you with free legal advice if you are thinking about filing a lawsuit.

 Statute of Limitations

-One thing to remember is that the statute of limitations for a personal injury case is 2 years from the date of the incident, so we strongly recommend you talk to one of our personal injury attorneys as soon as possible.
+One thing to remember is that the statute of limitations for a personal injury case is 2 years from the date of the incident, so we strongly recommend you talk to one of our personal injury lawyers as soon as possible.
 We offer a free consultation and evaluation of your case.

 The Scranton Law Firm

 Our firm has been handling personal injury cases for over 40 years.
-We maintain excellent attorney-client relationships because we believe trust and information are critical for a successful case.
+We maintain excellent lawyer-client relationships because we believe trust and information are critical for a successful case.
 We will work hard for you while you focus on your injury recovery.

 Here are some other helpful resources: